 The personal representative (or other preparer) must complete the demographic information.
 The first four lines are for information about the decedent.
 The term residency means the state of legal residence (or "domicile") of the decedent at the date of death.
-For more information about domicile status, see Rule 603 at www.maine.gov/revenue/publications/rules and the "Guidance to Residency Status" at: www.maine.gov/revenue/taxes/income-estate-tax/guidance-documents.
+For more information about domicile status, see MRS Rule 603 at maine.gov/revenue/publications/rules and the "Determining Residency Status" guidance document at maine.gov/revenue/taxes/income-estate-tax/guidance-documents.